-Adomas Danusevicius (b.
-1984) – is a painter of the young generation who made a strong debut on the Lithuanian contemporary art scene already as a student.
-He held several solo shows in Lithuania and Denmark, and took part in dozens of group exhibitions.
+Adomas Danusevicius is a painter of the young generation who made a strong debut on the Lithuanian contemporary art scene already as a student.
+In 2017 he completed his doctoral studies at the Vilnius Academy of Art and the internship at the Royal Danish Art Academy of Fine Arts.
+Danusevicius takes part in group exhibitions from 2004, and from 2008 he held several solo exhibitions in Lithuania, Denmark and Germany.
 He was a finalist and award winner of the competition “Young Painter’s Prize” many times.
 Works by Danusevicius can be found in collections of contemporary art in Lithuania and abroad.

-With his first solo exhibition in 2008, Danusevicius became distinguished in the context of Lithuanian painting by his unique creative style and the addressed themes.
-In his paintings, the artist depicts exclusively men: he was one of the first to analyse the theme of masculinity, seldom appearing in Lithuanian art, in a consistent way.
+With his first solo exhibition in 2008, Danusevicius became distinguished in the context of Lithuanian painting by his unique creative style and the addressed themes: he was one of the first to analyse the theme of masculinity, seldom appearing in Lithuanian art, in a consistent way.
 The painter is interested in masculinity as a social and cultural structure, the meanings attributed to masculinity in society and culture, and male sexuality.
 In his paintings, the spheres of activity that are traditionally considered as belonging to men (e.g., sports, the army), and the relations between men in these spheres are represented.
 These typically male domains become a space for demonstration of power and projection of desire.

 Prizes and scholarships